 When working on a Salesforce implementation it is easy to become so focused on the implementation itself that you overlook the other, crucial side of the coin: Salesforce user adoption rates.
 A company that implements an efficient, well-designed Salesforce system that perfectly addresses business needs and priorities will yield little-to-no value from that system if user adoption rates are low.
-In other words, if employees aren’t using Salesforce there’s no point in having it regardless of potential it has to increase sales, lower costs, and improve customer satisfaction.
+In other words, if employees aren’t using Salesforce there’s no point in having it regardless of the potential it has to increase sales, lower costs, and improve customer satisfaction.
 So what are the common reasons for low user adoption rates and how can you boost them?

 Common Reasons for Low Salesforce Adoption Rates

-Unclear Value – If you have been leading a Salesforce implementation or directly involved in the process then you are already fully aware of the ways that Salesforce can increase profits, lower costs, and make employees’ jobs easier and more efficient.
+Unclear Value – If you have been leading a Salesforce implementation or have been directly involved in the process then you are already fully aware of the ways that Salesforce can increase profits, lower costs, and make employees’ jobs easier and more efficient.
 However, the same cannot be said for typical employees at the company who are being newly exposed to Salesforce.
 Thus the first step is to help them see how Salesforce will improve their workflow.

 Poor Interface – If you find that despite comprehensive training and a clear explanation of value, your employees still struggle to adopt Salesforce, it could be because the interface for the system is too complex.
-Employees may be overwhelmed by too many options or have difficulty finding a key feature.
+Employees may be overwhelmed by too many options or might have difficulty finding a key feature.
 In these situations it can be helpful to consider redesigning or simplifying your user interface.

 Negative Environment – As touched on before, a highly stressful environment can hurt user adoption rates because employees may feel that they are already scrambling to handle day-to-day responsibilities and don’t have the time or energy to learn a new system on top of that.
 Similarly it may be that you have one or two very vocal naysayers who are poisoning the atmosphere for everyone else.
 To overcome this, make sure that your employees have the resources they need for success.
 Consider setting aside dedicated training days and working closely with employees to address their frustrations.
-Having a few key employees on the team, who are excited about Salesforce, can also be an effective motivating force.
+Having a few key employees on the team who are excited about Salesforce can also be an effective motivating force.

 The Refinery Source Can Help